Concessional vs non-concessional contributions

 What is a carried forward concessional contribution?

 For example, if in the 2022 financial year your employer and you put $22,500 into your super as a concessional contribution, this means you had $5,000 of the limit left as the total cap in 2021-22 was $27,500.
-The $5,000 can be carried to your 2025 contributions cap and you get the 15% tax rate benefit on payments up to $35,000, rather than the usual $30,000 cap.
+The $5,000 can be carried to your 2025 contributions cap, and you get the 15% tax rate benefit on contributions up to $35,000, rather than the usual $30,000 cap.

 More information on maximum contributions.